sony/mapray-js/apps/fall/README.md

 yarn
 ```

-**Commands:**
+### Commands
-* `npm start` is the development target, to serves the app and hot reload.
+- `npm start` is the development target, to serves the app and hot reload.
-* `npm run build` is the production target, to create the final bundle and write to disk.
+- `npm run build-prod` is the production target, to create the final bundle and write to disk.
-* `npm run start-local` is the target for developing mapray and ui packages, to include mapray packages from local modules to write to disk.